COMPETITION REGULATIONS

 9. GAME REGISTRATION

 9.1.
-Each player is required to register for each game in which that player wishes to participate by signing the game registration sheet next to the relevant name prior to taking the field.
-The game registration sheets will be removed at half time and the sheets for the next games will be made available for signing.
-Teams playing unregistered, incorrectly registered or non-financial players will lose points gained as a result of that game.
+Each player is required to have completed the online MySideline individual player registration for each team in which that player wishes to participate.
+On every competition night, they must also sign their name, next to their listed name on the pre-printed competition night game registration sheet, prior to taking the field.
+The game registration sheet is located at tournament administration and will be removed at half time.
+The sheets for the next games will be made available for signing.

-9.2.
+9.4.
 The South Pine Touch committee members or, referees may request photo identification for any player wishing to participate in finals games.

-10. PLAYER QUALIFICATION/ELIGIBILITY
+11. PLAYER QUALIFICATION/ELIGIBILITY

-10.1 As South Pine Touch facilitates family members and friends being able to play touch together, it does allow players to play in more than one grade, but no more than 2 grades on any one-competition night.
+11.1.
+As South Pine Touch facilitates family members and friends being able to play touch together, it does allow players to play in more than one grade, but no more than 2 grades on any one-competition night.
 Players may only play for one team in any one grade.
 If players do play in two grades on the same competition night, they may not fill-in for any other teams on that night.
-A bye/forfeit in any particularly grade that a player may play, counts as a game played for that night.
+A bye/forfeit in any particular grade that a player may play, counts as a game played for that night.
 The maximum number of games a player can play is 2 per competition night (this includes byes and forfeits).

-10.2.
+11.2.
 Players, playing in two different grades will be deemed to have a primary team, being the higher graded team that the player plays in, and a secondary team, which is the team in the lower grade.
 Players must meet the grading criteria to play in both teams in the same season; that is they must participate in 75% of the grading games, in the lower graded team, ie they have played at least 3 of the first 4 round games in the lower graded team.
 This must be evidenced by the player signing the team sign on sheet for each round played.

 Bearing this in mind, if a team is re-graded into a grade that the player already plays in (i.e. their primary team), that player must then make a decision, for that season, as to which team they will remain in.
 Players cannot play in two teams in the same grade.